wp-plugins/captionpix/readme.txt

 == Changelog ==

+= 1.2 = Add link to allow refresh of themes

 = 1.1 = Force max-width on image to be 100%

 = 1.0 = Initial Version

 == Upgrade Notice ==

-= 1.1 =
+= 1.2 =
-* Optional - fix for WordPress themes that restrict the image width
+* Optional - add link to refresh list of available CaptinPix Themes

 == How to Use The Plugin ==